 The College Library purchases all textbooks for all students.
 Families are charged a textbook levy included in their School Fees.
 All textbooks and library books are clearly marked as the property of Clairvaux MacKillop College and it is important for this system to work that all books are cared for while in use and promptly returned to the College after use.
 If books are lost or unreasonably damaged the student will be required to pay for a replacement.
 If the resources are unreasonably damaged, a flat fee will be charged.

 Student Support Services

 International Student Office

-Key Personnel: Mrs Christy Gracias

-Phone: 33479200
+Key Personnel: Mr Katie Dummett Phone: 33479200 Email: dumk@cvxmck.edu.au

-Email: grac@cvxmck.edu.au Located via Student Reception

 Academic Skills Assistance